sushantsinghss/sushantsinghss.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: teaching
-permalink: /projects/
+permalink: /teaching/
-description: A growing collection of your cool projects.
+description: Here is a list of the courses that I taught in the past.
 nav: false
 nav_order: 3
-display_categories: [work, fun]
+display_categories: [ECON 1113 (Summer 24), ECON 1123 (Winter 23-24), ECON 1113 (Summer 23)]
 horizontal: false
 ---